impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 Since the `libexec/rbenv-rehash` and `libexec/rbenv-sh-rehash` files are closely related, we'll look at both of them in this same post.

-From [the latest version of the README.md file](https://github.com/rbenv/rbenv/blob/af9201ea1ef7dca287a15fe30d51dd187403c993/README.md){:target="_blank" rel="noopener"}, we see a description for this command:
+From [the latest version of the README.md file](https://github.com/rbenv/rbenv/blob/af9201ea1ef7dca287a15fe30d51dd187403c993/README.md){:target="_blank" rel="noopener" }, we see a description for this command:

 > `rbenv rehash`
 >